 Tough Sales Interview Questions

-Here are some tougher sales interview questions that you can use to turn up the heat, and see how your candidates perform under pressure.
+Here are some tougher sales interview questions you can use to turn up the heat and see how your candidates perform under pressure.

 - What can we expect from you in this role?